pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

 - T2 chip providing activation lock to enabled Macs (and I am wondering how it is different from today)
 - new gallery view in *Notes*
 - ScreenTime
+- *DriveKit* moves kernel extensions to userland, aiming to enhance security.
+Original kind of kernel extensions to be dropped in the future
+- apps need user authorization to read/write Desktop, Documents, iCloud Drive and external drives
+- zsh to be the default shell ([source](https://twitter.com/krzyzanowskim/status/1135670186932080641))
 - ... last but not least, the official name of 'Marzipan' is *Project Catalyst*

 #### iOS, iPadOS and macOS